 All junior members are subject to the authority of the College Dean and are required to obey College and University regulations.

 Tutors are assigned in advance of our Visiting Students arriving in Oxford.
-Students meet with a tutor on a regular basis, either singly or in pairs.
+Students meet with a tutor on a regular basis, typically singly or in pairs.
 Each student is expected to produce written work for every tutorial for which reading lists are provided.
-Tutorial discussion revolves around or springs from the written work.
+Tutorial discussion revolves around or springs from the prepared written work.
 Students normally take two tutorial courses a term, a primary course of eight tutorials and a secondary course of four tutorials.
 It is possible to replace the secondary course with an additional primary course extending over two terms.
 Tutorials are supplemented by lectures.
 In addition to the College undergraduate library, students have full access to the University’s main research library, the Bodleian, and may have access to departmental/faculty libraries.

 Applicants should select subjects according to their own preferences and the requirements of their home universities or colleges.